kupiso/r2d2-morse-translator/README.md

 🤝 Contributing
 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

+## ❓ Troubleshooting

+- **No Sound?** Ensure your browser allows autoplay or site sound.
+Also, check your system's volume.
+Some browsers require user interaction before playing audio.
+- **Incorrect Decoding?** Double-check your Morse code input.
+Ensure individual characters are separated by single spaces and words by single slashes (`/`).
+Extra spaces or incorrect symbols can cause issues.
+- **Page Not Loading?** Verify that `index.html` is in the same directory as the `.git` folder and open it directly in a browser.

 📄 License
 This project is open source and available under the MIT License.
 (You might want to add a LICENSE file if you haven't already)